RyuZhihao123/Instance-based-RN/README.md

 [Codes](https://github.com/RyuZhihao123/Instance-based-RN/tree/master/Task1_ourNewTasks/PieNumber)

 > `The range of object number` are different between training and testing sets in this task.
-By default, each pie chart in training sets contains 3 to 6 pie sectors, while the charts in testing sets contain 7 to 9 pie sectors.
+By default, the pie charts in training sets contain 3 to 6 pie sectors, while those in testing sets contain 7 to 9 pie sectors.

 > **We found only our IRN_m and IRN_p can get a good results on testing set.**